Welcome to China.

 Liu Xia remains under house arrest although she has not been charged with a crime.

-Those Chinese prisoner of conscience currently imprisoned require our collective, sustained attention and support.
+Those Chinese prisoners of conscience currently imprisoned require our collective, sustained attention and support.